 The tool which is now becoming more and more popular with our designers is InVision.
 Being constantly updated and improved, this tool for prototyping creates more and more opportunities and features.
-It provides the wide range of functional features which enable a designer not only easily create efficient prototypes, but also set the field for fast feedback in the process.
+It provides a wide range of functional features that enable a designer not only easily create efficient prototypes, but also set the field for fast feedback in the process.
 It accomplishes easy export of graphic content from Sketch.
-It also has a plugin for Adobe Photoshop that provides additional opportunities of quick and efficient creation of prototypes and synchronization of changes.
+It also has a plugin for Adobe Photoshop that provides additional opportunities for quick and efficient creation of prototypes and synchronization of changes.
 We have already mentioned in our previous articles that fast and clear feedback is one of the vital conditions of successful collaboration with a client.
 InVision provides everything that is necessary to fulfill this need.

 How do you track the projects?
 What is your choice of product monitoring solutions?

-Our personal preference for projects monitoring as well as in-studio information flow is Trello.
-This tool is simple, effective, clear and intuitive.
+Our personal preference for project monitoring as well as in-studio information flow is Trello.
+This tool is simple, effective, clear, and intuitive.
 That is very important because not all the customers are keen users of technologies and they should be provided with the option which doesn’t need special knowledge or much time to get into its functions.
 This tool for communication provides clear systems of boards and cards which have a gear deal of features.
-It makes possible to split any task into sprints and enables to carry out the project providing constant updates and presenting images.
+It makes it possible to split any task into sprints and enables to carry out the project providing constant updates and presenting images.

 Choosing the tool of tracking and management, we always take into account the task of the project and the preferences of the customer.
-That is why we use not only Trello, but also other tools helpful in this issue.
-However, we always present and explain our scheme of workflow in Trello to the customers and in most cases they agree with our choice.
+That is why we use not only Trello but also other tools helpful in this issue.
+However, we always present and explain our scheme of workflow in Trello to the customers, and in most cases, they agree with our choice.
 But it should also be said that we are flexible and never miss the opportunity to try new tools.
 The sphere of design is lively and dynamic as well as the field of project management.
 That’s why on the basis of practical experience we suppose that trying and testing new tools is keeping our eyes on the ball never missing new prospective improvements.

 How do you organize in-studio communication flow?

 No doubt, communication inside the studio is a significant condition of successful work.
 Designers and project managers need to have a constant opportunity of exchanging information in the process, sometimes discuss general questions and share interesting or useful data.
-This infoflow is the pulse of the team which makes all the things in the studio go round.
+This info-flow is the pulse of the team which makes all the things in the studio go round.

 However, recently we have changed our preferences after Slack being introduced in our work process by the clients of the studio – the company Fuse Tools.
-Being already aware of its advantages, Fuse Tools team insisted on using it instead of Skype as a more multifunctional option for fast and successful collaboration.
+Being already aware of its advantages, the Fuse Tools team insisted on using it instead of Skype as a more multifunctional option for fast and successful collaboration.

 Analyzing its functions, Tubik Studio managers made a decision to test the tool in terms of full-time studio communication instead of Skype.
 After several days all the team accepted this change as Slack really provides the wider field for work not only as a chatroom but also for sharing and saving data.
-One more thing that has become a bias towards Slack is the possibility to configure different integration including Trello for faster and smoother workflow.
+One more thing that has become a bias towards Slack is the possibility to configure different integration including Trello for a faster and smoother workflow.

-All these features brought Tubik Studio team round to use Slack together with Trello as the basic tools for in-studio communication.
+All these features brought the Tubik Studio team round to use Slack together with Trello as the basic tools for in-studio communication.

 Do you use Photoshop or Sketch as the basic tool for design?

 Nowadays the fight Photoshop vs Sketch is becoming more and more active.
-There are loads of articles and reviews, case studies and interviews in which people analyze benefits and drawbacks of Photoshop and Sketch.
+There are loads of articles and reviews, case studies, and interviews in which people analyze the benefits and drawbacks of Photoshop and Sketch.
 And, being designers taking an active part in the modern design process, we are also often asked which of these editors we prefer.

 The answer we would like to give is really simple.
 There is no any vs. There shouldn’t be any war between the options which can complement each other.
-Obviously, now there is no any perfect and ideal software for design: if it existed, everybody would use only this ideal choice and there wouldn’t be any need for a fight.
+Obviously, now there is no perfect and ideal software for design: if it existed, everybody would use only this ideal choice and there wouldn’t be any need for a fight.
 So, we suppose that modern designers provided with a number of tools should study how to take everything possible from them instead of trying to decide which one is better.

 Here in Tubik Studio, we believe that the only single thing that a designer should think about is the high quality of the final product.
 The highest.
 Quality.
 Possible.
 Period.

-That’s why we use the variety of tools and software here, share our experience and always thoroughly watch the newest trends and upgrades of design software opportunities.
+That’s why we use the variety of tools and software here, share our experience, and always thoroughly watch the newest trends and upgrades of design software opportunities.
 A tool is just a tool.
 The only thing important is to make the customer and the users of the final product happy.
 It’s vital to think about the implementation of the product into real life and making it the one which provides high conversions.
 People, who use the product, do not see the tools.
 They see the work which is good or bad.
 Therefore, knowing the advantages and drawbacks of different soft and tools, designers are very well armed to find the best tool for any particular problem.

 So, we always analyze the task before choosing the tool appropriate for its accomplishment.
 However, in general terms in most cases, we use the benefits of different design tools in the following way.

 Our practice shows, that Sketch is really helpful and efficient in the research and UX stage of the design process.
-Adobe Photoshop is effective for preparation of graphic sprites and creation of unique UI elements.
+Adobe Photoshop is effective for the preparation of graphic sprites and the creation of unique UI elements.
 Adobe Illustrator is great as the basic vector editor for creating illustrations and icons.
 And together they present a powerful engine for high-quality and elaborate design.
 That is the reason why we never waste time arguing which one is better.

 Therefore, on the basis of everything mentioned above, we can confidently say that every tool, editor, or software has its strong and weak points.
-In some sprints of the process, simple pencil and sketchbook will be the best way to get the result efficiently.
+In some sprints of the process, a simple pencil and sketchbook will be the best way to get the result efficiently.
 So the best practice is to analyze the task thoroughly and decide on the most efficient tool for this particular task.

 Originally written for Tubik Blog